Make-School-Courses/ARCHIVE-MOB-5-Advanced-Mobile-App-Development/05-Distributing-Information/distributing-information.md

 ## Property Observers

-Implicitly propagate changes within an instance of a type Used for information propagation within an instance
+Implicitly propagate changes within an instance of a type.
+Used for information propagation within an instance.

 ```swift
 class UserViewController: UIViewController {